mbsmith93/ChordKeys/README.md

 # ChordKeys
 ChordKeys is a software application for Windows which runs in the background.
 It intercepts simultaneous keystrokes (i.e., keystrokes within 30ms of each other) and replaces them with foreign characters when appropriate.
+In its current state I believe it should be sufficient for German, French, Spanish, Italian, Portuguese, Norwegian, Danish, Swedish, romanized Punjabi, and romanized Arabic.

 ## Why ChordKeys?
 What can I use instead?
 I made ChordKeys because I found the existing options frustratingly slow and un-ergonomic.
 Your alternatives include: